 Feeding a raw diet is controversial.
 If you elect to do so, realize that there may be an increased risk of intestinal infections that could be passed to you and your family.
 However, many people feel that raw diets are more “natural” than other diets.

-There’s not necessarily a right answer, so do your research to make an informed decision.
+There’s not necessarily a right answer, so talk to your vet to make an informed decision.

-How Much And How Often Should You Feed Your Kitten?
+How Much & How Often Should You Feed Your Kitten?

 This will depend on the type of food and on your individual kitten.
 Dry foods can usually be left down for your kitten to graze on throughout the day, provided that they aren’t prone to overeating.